JayantSingh97/Angular7webSiteApplicationCrud-CLI/README.md

 # Angular7webSiteApplicationCrud  CLI
  Angular7webSiteApplicationCrud

-Angular 7 Project Api configuration information.
+# Angular 7 Project Api configuration information.

 This Project has dependency on https://github.com/JayantSingh97/MicrosoftUnityDependencyInjectionApi So Please download Api From https://github.com/JayantSingh97/MicrosoftUnityDependencyInjectionApi and just need to run the api in Microsoft visual studio latest version.

 This project is already configured with https://github.com/JayantSingh97/MicrosoftUnityDependencyInjectionApi APi.

+ If you are facing any compilation issue in your API then simply delete the (VS) File in  https://github.com/JayantSingh97/MicrosoftUnityDependencyInjectionApi Directory and reload your project in MSVS.

  # Angular 7 Project Configuartion information.